Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Definition/Regenerative Design/Biophilic Design.md

 - Focus on the interconnected nature of an environment - showing a **clear consideration for the total environmental impact** (the ecosystem 'performs' better as part of a collective)
 - Must be **continually connected to natural world**
 - Fosters sustained **emotional connections with the space**
+## Applications

+### Direct Experience of Nature
+Spaces that allow direct experience of Light, Air, Water, Plants, Animals, Weather, and Natural Landscapes and Ecosystems
+#### Examples
+- Hoge Veluwe pavillion in the Netherlands
+- SFER IK art centre in Tulum, Mexico
+-

+### Indirect Experience of Nature

+### Experience of Space and Place

+### Viewpoints on Biophilia

 ## Problems Facing Widespread Implementation